GeiloChef/personal-documentation/docs/vitepress/custom-theme-and-components.md

 ## Customize your Theme

 You can easily customize the style of your application by overwriting the scss variables.
+If the files are not existing yet, Just create them in the **mentioned folder** *(.vitepress/theme/...)*.

 ::: code-group
 ```typescript [.vitepress/theme/index.ts]